Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Problem Formulation

 If the overlay knew the underlay topology, link capacities and routing policy, the overlay could solve the following constrained MDP~\cite{altman} in order to keep the average queue lengths less than the threshold $B$,

 where expectation is taking with respect to the (possibly random) routing policies at the overlay and underlay, and the randomness of arrivals and link capacities.
-If we assume that the network queue lengths are uniformly bounded, i.e., $Q^f_\ell(t)\leq C,\quad \forall \ell \in E, f=1,2,\ldots,F$, then standard theory from constrained MDP~\cite{altman} tells us that the above is solved by a stationary randomized policy.
-Thus $\bm{U}(t)=\{\bm{U}^f(t)\}_{f=1,2,\ldots,F}$, the overlay routing decision at time $t$ is solely determined by the network state, i.e., $\bm{U}(t) = h(\bm{Q}(t))$.
+If we assume that the network queue lengths are uniformly bounded, i.e., $Q^f_\ell(t)\leq Q_{\max},\quad \forall \ell \in E, f=1,2,\ldots,F$, then standard theory from constrained MDP~\cite{altman} tells us that the above is solved by a stationary randomized policy.
+Thus $\bm{U}(t)=\{\bm{U}^f(t)\}_{f=1,2,\ldots,F}$, the overlay routing decision at time $t$ is solely determined by the network state, i.e., $\bm{U}(t) = h(\bm{Q}(t))$ for some function $h(\cdot)$.

-The assumption of bounded queues is not overly restrictive since the links can simply drop a packet if their buffer overflows\footnote{The steady state packet loss probabilities can be made arbitrarily small by choosing the bound $C$ to be sufficiently large.
+The assumption of bounded queues is not overly restrictive since the links can simply drop a packet if their buffer overflows\footnote{The steady state packet loss probabilities can be made arbitrarily small by choosing the bound $Q_{\max}$ on the buffer size to be sufficiently large.
 Moreover, such an assumption automatically guarantees stability of queues, and lets us focus on our key objective of controlling network delays.}.

 We note that we can also consider the set-up in which each flow $f$ has an average end-to-end delay requirement, and the objective is to design an overlay routing policy that meets the requirements imposed by each flow $f$.
 We exclude this set-up to make the presentation easier, and instead focus only on the case where the delays summed up over flows is to be kept below a certain threshold.
 Details regarding this extension can be found in Section~\ref{sec:ext}.